Bias in Large Language Models: Origin, Evaluation, and Mitigation: Intrinsic Bias

-The bias presented in Large Language Models (LLMs) can be broadly categorized into intrinsic bias and extrinsic bias based on the different stages at which the biases manifest within the model's lifecycle and the type of bias being measured~\citep{doan2024fairness}.
-Intrinsic bias refers to biases that are inherently within the internal representations or outputs of a trained or pre-trained LLM and are independent of any specific downstream tasks.
-Extrinsic bias refers to the biases that manifest during the model's performance on specific downstream tasks after training or fine-turing.
-Intrinsic biases are typically encoded during the training or pre-training phase when the LLM learns from large-scale corpora.
-For instance, if a pre-trained LLM consistently associates certain professions with specific genders (e.g., assuming all doctors to be male and assuming all nurses to be female) or racial stereotypes~\citep{may2019measuring}, this bias would be considered intrinsic bias.
+The bias presented in large language models (LLMs) can be broadly categorized into intrinsic bias and extrinsic bias based on the different stages at which the biases manifest within the model's lifecycle and the type of bias being measured~\citep{doan2024fairness}.
+Intrinsic bias refers to biases that are inherently within the internal representations or outputs of a trained or pretrained LLM and are independent of any specific downstream tasks.
+Extrinsic bias refers to the biases that manifest during the model's performance on specific downstream tasks after training or fine-tuning.
+Intrinsic biases are typically encoded during the training or pretraining phase when the LLM learns from large-scale corpora.
+For instance, if a pretrained LLM consistently associates certain professions with specific genders (e.g., assuming all doctors to be male and assuming all nurses to be female) or racial stereotypes~\citep{may2019measuring}, this bias would be considered intrinsic bias.
 This type of bias is tied to the way the model has encoded relationships and patterns in its internal representations.
-In this section, we introduce the possible sources of intrinsic bias, present the manifestations of intrinsic bias, and show available measurement and detection of Intrinsic bias.
+In this section, we introduce the possible sources of intrinsic bias and present the manifestations of intrinsic bias.